lfn3/personal-site/content/post/error-handling-in-asp-net-mvc.md

 	<% Response.StatusCode = xxx %>

 Ideally there'd be some way of jacking the error status code when getting directed from the custom error definition, but I haven't figured out a way of doing that yet, or if it's even possible.
-If anyone's got any ideas, hit me up at <a href="https://twitter.com/ByAtlas">@byAtlas</a>.
+If anyone's got any ideas, hit me up at <a href="https://twitter.com/lfln3">@lfln3</a>.

 The other thing that's slightly concerning is that this still involves execution of your code.
-If you've got some hooks driven deep into your layouts or something that cause errors to be thrown, you won't get these error pages displayed correctly. <!-- Check this, and in what file types this sort of code can be executed. -->
+If you've got some hooks driven deep into your layouts or something that cause errors to be thrown, you won't get these error pages displayed correctly.
+We can get IIS to handle this for us, thankfully, and that's covered further down. <!-- TOOD:Check this, and in what file types this sort of code can be executed. -->

 Next up, to stop the redirects, add the `redirectMode="ResponseRewrite"` attribute to your customErrors tag: